 Fast Track Programs Available at Westmoreland County Community College

-.
-The school offers this approach in their natural gas and oil program, which provides both classroom training and field experience for students.
+Westmoreland County Community College, also a member of JobTrakPA, offers a layered approach to career training that gets students into jobs quickly and allows them to continue earning college credits toward a degree program.
+The school offers this approach in its natural gas and oil program, which provides both classroom training and field experience for students.
 The 19-credit program can be completed in a single semester for full-time students and includes job placement assistance for those who want to enter the workforce right away.

 Unemployment is still a problem across the country, with states like Pennsylvania feeling the pinch.
-Thanks to TAACCCT funding from the Department of Labor, displaced workers can now get the assistance they need in Pennsylvania to train for jobs that are currently available.
-With a variety of industries and certification programs offered, students are able to choose a program that meets their interests and the employment needs right in their own communities.
+Thanks to TACT funding from the Department of Labor, displaced workers can now get the assistance they need in Pennsylvania to train for currently available jobs.
+With various industries and certification programs offered, students can choose a program that meets their interests and employment needs right in their own communities.